jerryhgladinet/docs/admin/source/chapter03.rst

 **************
-4.11 Languages
+4.11 Language Settings
 **************

-We have automated translation and provide the resource files that you can use to localize the web portal and clients in the language  of your choice.
+We have automated translation and provided the resource files that you can use to localize the web portal and clients in the language  of your choice.
 If there are strings that not translated yet in the language you want, just go ahead and select the string and put in the translated string in the window for the language selected.

 .. figure:: _static/image_s4_11_00.png
     :align: center

-    LANGUAGE SETTINGS